michaelspatrick/osmetrics/README.md

 If there is interest, this could be expanded to add more metrics and unnecessary ones removed.
 Just looking for feedback.

+Also keep in mind that my C programming skills are rusty and I am sure the code could be cleaned up.

 Make sure you have the source code for MySQL and have done a cmake on it.
 This will be necessary to compile the plugin.

 #### Compiling the Plugin